bookwyrm-social/documentation/content/using_bookwyrm/main-menu.md

 Then click the 'Apply filters' button to reload the timeline with the new filters.

-A little badge called 'Filters are applied' will be shown after filters are changed, but this disappears after another page reload even though filters are still being applied.
+A little badge called 'Filters are applied' will be shown after filters are changed, but this disappears after another page reload even though filters are still in effect.

 ## Navigation to other pages